sheldonhull/sheldonhull.hugo/content/blog/leverage-aws-system-manager-sessions.md

 ## Browser

+This is a great option for leveraging AWS Systems Manager web console.
+When you select start a session you'll be presented with the tagged instances by name that you can quickly select and start a remote session with.

 ![](images/SNAG-0000- 2019-06-03-112313.png)

 ![](images/SNAG-0000- 2019-06-03-112325.png)

+Once you've started the session you'll enter into a remote prompt.

 ![](images/SNAG-0000- 2019-06-03-112309.png)

 ## Local Interactive Setup

 I use Cmder for my main terminal, with all other terminals normally running in Visual Studio Code.
-If you open a Powershell session using the powershell plugin you can write your powershell in the editor, and the interactively run it in Visual Studio Code using the predefined `F8` key.
+If you open a Powershell session using the powershell plugin you can write your PowerShell in the editor, and the interactively run it in Visual Studio Code using the predefined `F8` key.

-### Install
+### Install on Windows

 {{% gist d2c4b009e7da1845081327121a61a05c %}}